Get in Touch

 Module 6: Enhancing server management with Desired State Configuration and Just Enough Administration

-This module explains how to write Desired State Configuration (DSC) configuration files, deploy those files to servers, and monitor server's configurations.
-This module also explains how to restrict administrative access with Just Enough Administration (JEA).
+This module explains how to author Desired State Configuration (DSC) configuration files, deploy them to servers, and monitor server configurations.
+It also covers restricting administrative access through Just Enough Administration (JEA).

 Lessons